 If your hydrangea blooms on old wood (stems from the previous grow season) you should prune the bush immediately after it’s flowers begin to fade.

-If your hydrangea is blooming on new wood you should (branches grown during the current growth season) you should always prune the bush before additional growth begins.
+Should your hydrangea bloom on new wood you should (branches grown during the current growth season) you should always prune the bush before additional growth begins.